This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the signs and symptoms of wound dehiscence?

 Wounds may split open even when they appear to be healing.
-You may notice the following when it starts to come apart:
+You may notice the following when your wound starts to come apart:

 - A feeling that the wound is ripping apart or giving way

-- Leaking of any type of fluid from the wound
+- Leaking pink or yellow fluid from the wound

 - Signs of infection at the wound site, such as yellow or green pus, swelling, redness, or warmth